John Riley (mayor): Biography

 Riley was born in Gadsden, Alabama and attended the University of Maryland.
 He worked as chairman of the Opa-Locka Housing Authority.
 In 1982, Riley ran for one of three seats available on the City Commission.
 Eight candidates were reduced to six after the primaries.
 Running against commissioner Helen Miller, commissioner Donna McKenna, John Hennessey, Vance Philipps, and Guillermo Lazo, he was narrowly defeated in the April election coming in 4th place behind Miller (who became Opa-Locka's first female mayor), McKenna (who became deputy mayor), and Lazo (the city's first Latino commissioner).
 When commissioner Willie Logan resigned after winning election to the Florida House of Representatives, Riley won a special election on November 2, 1982 to serve out the remainder of Logan's term (through April 1984) on the City Commission defeating Stuart Susaneck, Vince Cooper, Gloria Giardino (wife of former mayor Candido Giardino), and George Lipkins.

 In the April 1984 general election with three seats on the five man commission being contested, Riley was the top vote getter earning him a 4-year term on the commission, the first two of which he would serve as mayor.
 The two remaining seats were won by his political allies Brian Hooten and Stuart Susaneck, both white, which ended Black control of the commission (the preceding mayor, Helen Miller, being the only remaining Black commissioner).
 Riley faced a $1,000,000 budget deficit.
 While mayor, he was able to balance the budget, began the process of developing a downtown district through rezoning, and completed the restoration of city hall.
-He also unsuccessfully proposed that the city shift to a strong mayor form of government although the City Commission did approve the direct election of the mayor (previously, the top vote getter won a 4-year stint as commissioner with the first two years of the term as mayor).
+He also unsuccessfully proposed that the city shift to a strong mayor form of government although he was able to get the City Commission to approve the direct election of the mayor (previously, the top vote getter won a 4-year stint as commissioner with the first two years of the term as mayor).